dmoralis/Azure-ETL-Formula1-Project/readme.md

 ### Pipeline Orchestration & Schedule

-Pipeline Orchestation and Schedule can take place in Databricks Workflow section, but it is prefered to use a service like Azure Data Factory because of the different capabilities it provides.
-Our pipeline consists of two sub-pipelines:
-- Ingestion
-- Transformation

-Both of these pipelines use If-statements in order to avoid any errors, while waiting for a **Tumbling Window** trigger to fire every week on Sundays, where the F1 race takes place, and provide a **p_window_end_date** parameter that is given at the end of the trigger window.
+While pipeline orchestration can be managed within the Databricks Workflow section, we opt for a more robust solution, Azure Data Factory.
+Our pipeline comprises two distinct sub-pipelines: Ingestion and Transformation.
+To ensure error-free execution, we implement If-statements and schedule the pipelines to run on a **Tumbling Window** trigger.
+This trigger activates every week on Sundays, along with F1 race events, and it provides a dynamic **p_window_end_date** parameter at the close of the trigger window.